msha2302/Netflix_data_analysis/README.md

 - **Tools Used:**
   - 🐍 Python (Pandas, NumPy, Matplotlib, Seaborn) for ETL and analysis
   - 📘 Jupyter Notebook for data exploration and cleaning
-  - 📈 Power BI for dashboard creation and storytelling
+  - 📈 Power BI Desktop for Report creation and storytelling

 ---